khursheedahmedd/VibeTerminal/README.md

     pip install -e .
     ```

-    This makes the `sadain` command available in your current environment.
+    This makes the `VibeTerminal` command available in your current environment.

 5.  **Set your Novita AI API Key:**
-    - Create a file named `.env` in the project root (`sadain_cli/.env`) OR in `~/.config/sadain/.env`
+    - Create a file named `.env` in the project root (`VibeTerminal_cli/.env`) OR in `~/.config/VibeTerminal/.env`
     - Add your API key to it:
       ```
       NOVITA_API_KEY="your_actual_novita_api_key"
       ```
-    - Alternatively, Sadain will prompt you for the key on first run if it's not found.
+    - Alternatively, VibeTerminal will prompt you for the key on first run if it's not found.

 ## Technology Stack